Reddone/case-ql/README.md

 See the "example" sub project to see it in action!
 It is still an experiment but it helped me a lot!!!
 **I am writing examples along with tests and documentation these month, so please wait a little.
 If you want you can explore the source code, the core is located inside the "table" package of the "sql" module.
-If you want to see some action please consult the TableFilterSpec test class of the same module.**
+If you want to see some action please consult the TableFilterSpec test class of the same module.** For the moment, take the develop branch as a reference for the future stable release version.

 [Full documentation](./docs/intro.md)